ChristianMurphy/nicest/CONTRIBUTING.md

 Plugins use [lout](https://github.com/hapijs/lout) and [JSdoc](https://github.com/jsdoc3/jsdoc) to produce documentation from comments and configuration in the source code.

 **Models** should allows wrap async behavior in [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) and annotate code with valid JSDoc.
+Each public function that the Model exposes should be registered as a server method so that other Modules can access them.

+E.G. a `User` model wanting to expose an `add` function would register `server.method('User.add', user.add);`, other modules would then be able to access the function by calling `server.method.User.add()`.

  **Apis** should leverage models for any complex behavior, should validate route parameters using [Joi](https://github.com/hapijs/joi), each route should include [lout](http://hapijs.com/tutorials/routing#config) documentation, and each api should use http verbs appropriately.